SergioCasCeb/recipe-page-challenge/README-template.md

 ### What I learned

 This challenge was a perfect opportunity to create custom ul and ol markers.
-Specially with the ol list markers, it was fun to play with the CSS counter functionality, which is a variable I don't usually ge to play around with.
+Specially with the ol list markers, it was fun to play with the CSS counter functionality, which is a variable I don't usually get to play around with.

 ```scss
 ol {